 Official 5th Edition D&D Storylines

-The very same people who publish the 5th edition core rulebooks, Wizards of the Coast (usually abbreviated to WoTC), have also published a number of memorable storylines for D&D fans to engage with, all set in the fantasy world of The Forgotten Realms.
+The very same people who publish the 5th edition core rulebooks, Wizards of the Coast (usually abbreviated to WoTC), have also published a number of memorable storylines for D&D fans to engage with, most of which are set in the fantasy world of The Forgotten Realms.
 Here are the ones I’ve got to grips with so far…

 Author: Rich Baker and Chris Perkins